-Administrator
+Administrator.
 The Nottingham Company ("Administrator") serves as general and financial administrator for the Funds.

-Transfer Agent

-Nottingham Shareholder Services, LLC ("Transfer Agent") serves as transfer, dividend paying, and shareholder servicing agent for the Funds.
+Transfer Agent.
+Nottingham Shareholder Services, LLC ("Transfer Agent"), serves as transfer, dividend paying, and shareholder servicing agent for the Funds.

-Distributor
+Distributor.
 Capital Investment Group, Inc. ("Distributor") is the principal underwriter and distributor of the Funds' shares and serves as the Funds' exclusive agent for the distribution of the Funds' shares.

-Custodian
+The Board of Trustees has appointed Aspiration Financial LLC to replace Capital Investment Group, Inc. as the Funds' principal underwriter and distributor.
+Capital Investment Group, Inc. is expected to continue serving as the Funds' principal underwriter and distributor until such time as the officers of the Trust provide Capital Investment Group, Inc. with appropriate termination notice.

-UMB Bank, N.A. ("Custodian"), serves as custodian of the Funds' assets.
+Custodian.
+UMB Bank, N.A. ("Custodian") serves as custodian of the Funds' assets.